Getting Found in Local Searches: A Google Business Profile Guide for Architecture Firms

 • [architecture firm brooklyn]

-According to Ahrefs, each month there are 800+ searches from people looking for an architect across the five boroughs.
-That’s nearly 10,000 searches a year, and many of these searches show the “Local Pack” (map and listings) before any website results.
+According to Ahrefs, there are over 2,700 monthly searches for terms that include ‘architect’ across the five boroughs of New York City.
+That’s over 30,000 searches a year, and many of these searches show the “Local Pack” (map and listings) before any website results.
+In Google, this is sourced from Google Maps, and even ChatGPT has been shown to use Google’s API to inject Google Maps results into its LLM search answers.

 Why Your Google Business Profile Matters

-Your Google Business Profile is one of the simplest, highest-ROI tools your studio can use, because it’s free to set up, to:
+Your Google Business Profile is one of the simplest, highest-ROI tools your studio can use because it’s free to set up and can help you:

 • Show up where potential clients are already searching